BoPengGit/twitter-sentiment-analysis/2015-07-11-Twitter-Sentiment-Analysis.md

 comments: True
 ---

+Sentiment Analysis is the process of detecting the contextual polarity of text.
+In other words, it determines whether a piece of writing is positive, negative or neutral.
 Recently, I worked on a project requiring me to classify Tweets (and assign polarity scores) into positive and negative.
 We wanted to classify Tweets about some movies to understand the overall sentiment of response towards that movie.
-I know this is one of the most clichéd NLP problems.
+I know this is one of the most clichéd NLP problem.

 ### Finding the right training corpus

 This is a really important step because of the simple reason that no matter how good your algorithm, implementation, feature engineering and parameter tuning is your final results are going to be bad unless you have a good training corpus.
 It is also important to use a corpus that is somewhat related to the domain you want to classify text for.
-For example, you should not use a generic Twitter corpus for classifying Tweets related to movie review.
+You should not use a generic Twitter corpus for classifying Tweets related to movie review.
 For example, when I use the corpus provided by [Niek Sanders](http://www.sananalytics.com/lab/twitter-sentiment/), Tweets containing negative words (e.g can't wait) gets classified as negative.
 But, in the context of the movies, Tweets like:

 <pre>
 RT @79Glukhenko: Can't wait to see insurgent :)